Skip to content

 Sähkönkäyttöä on järkevä seurata säännöllisesti.

-Costs can be influenced by the right electricity contract, but the biggest impact comes from cutting out unnecessary energy use and using electricity at the right time.
-You can also reduce the amount of electricity you buy by using your own small-scale generation equipment, such as a photovoltaic system.
+Choosing the right electricity contract affects your costs, but the greatest impact comes from reducing unnecessary electricity use and using electricity at the right time.
+You can also reduce the amount of electricity you buy by producing your own energy, for example with solar panels.

-The use of electrical appliances alone, such as lighting, cooking and refrigeration, and entertainment electronics, consumes between 1,000 and several thousand kilowatt-hours of energy per year, depending on the size and equipment level of the household.
+The use of electrical appliances – such as lighting, cooking, refrigeration and consumer electronics – typically accounts for 1,000 to several thousand kilowatt-hours per year, depending on the size of the household and the level of equipment.

-If the building and domestic hot water are heated by electricity, electricity consumption can vary from tens of thousands to several tens of thousands of kilowatt-hours per year.
-This wide range is due to the size and characteristics of the house: old and unrenovated electrically heated houses can be energy inefficient, and older building services and appliances consume more electricity than new and energy efficient technology.
+If space heating and domestic hot water are powered by electricity, annual consumption can rise to tens of thousands of kilowatt-hours.
+The wide variation depends on the size and condition of the building.
+Older, unrenovated electrically heated houses are often less energy efficient, and older technology consumes more electricity than modern, energy-efficient systems.

 Example of electricity consumption breakdown in an apartment building